AstroMined/debtonator/docs/progress.md

    - Improved documentation for all validators
    - Fixed all test failures related to Pydantic V2 validation context

-6. **Decimal Precision Handling**: IN PROGRESS (25%)
+6. **Decimal Precision Handling**: IN PROGRESS (35%)
    - Created comprehensive ADR-013 for decimal precision
    - Updated BaseSchemaValidator with global decimal validation
+   - Created detailed implementation checklist in docs/adr/compliance/
+   - Established core module approach for implementation
    - Updated tests to align with validation expectations
-   - Pending implementation of multi-tier precision model
+   - Pending implementation of multi-tier precision model based on checklist

 7. **Schema Test Implementation**: COMPLETED (100%) ✓
    - All 25 schema test files completed and passing